tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 If your service uses a non-standard (i.e. not 80 or-443) port, make an internal reverse proxy sidecar container for it.

 ### Backup and restore

+Backups are important as you will eventually lose your data due many a thing.
+It is better to have them rather than be sorry.
+Yes, even for a simple service like tt-rss.

+Additionally, you should download your data in `OPML` regularity and restore from backups from time to time — is quarterly too much?

 If you have `backups` container enabled, stock configuration makes automatic backups (database, local plugins,-etc.) once a week to a separate storage volume.